Texas Rangers Alternate Training Site Game Notes - vs Kansas City

 OUT OF THE 'PEN:

-Scheduled to pitch for the Rangers after starter LHP Wes Benjamin, in no particular order, are RHP Jason Bahr, RHP Jimmy Herget, RHP Jake Lemoine, RHP Michael Matuella, RHP Luiz Ortiz and RHP Cole Uvila.
+Scheduled to pitch for the Rangers after starter RHP Sam Gaviglio, in no particular order, are RHP Spencer Patton, RHP Nick Vincent and RHP Colin Wiles.

 ALTERNATE TRAINING SITE: